 Ancient pottery and stone walls at Akrotiri Archaeological Site, Santorini.

 Get your booking confirmed instantly

-Discover how this Bronze Age city once thrived by walking along raised pathways above ancient homes at Akrotiri, where you can see colorful frescoes and pottery alongside advanced drainage systems.
+Experience how this Bronze Age city once flourished by walking along raised pathways above its ancient homes at Akrotiri, where colorful frescoes and pottery are visible alongside advanced drainage systems.

-With your audio guide in hand, stroll through the whitewashed alleys of Fira Old Town.
-Uncover local legends, architectural gems, and enjoy panoramic caldera views as part of Santorini: Akrotiri Ticket with Audio Guide experience.
+As you stroll through the whitewashed alleys of Fira Old Town with your audio guide, uncover local legends, architectural gems, and enjoy panoramic caldera views during the Santorini: Akrotiri Ticket with Audio Guide experience.

-The eruption of Thera around 1600 BCE buried Akrotiri under volcanic ash, preserving its buildings, artwork, and even furniture in stunning detail for over 500 years.
+The Thera eruption around 1600 BCE buried Akrotiri under volcanic ash, preserving its buildings, artwork, and even furniture in stunning detail for over 500 years.

+Ancient pottery and stone walls at Akrotiri Archaeological Site, Santorini.